LeChenZ/lechenz-image-hosting/README.md

-# 🌐 LeChenZ Image Hosting Configuration Guide 🚀
+# 🌐 Configuration Guide 🚀

 To configure my website, follow these simple steps: